SamBailey6194/pointless_impressions/README.md

 - **Search Functionality**: To make search global across all relevant apps and a fail safe for if a search result isn't in an app it searches all apps.
 Created a search app to ensure it is global across all apps.
 - **CustomUser Model**: Restrictive management across the web app, instead used Groups for Owner, Manager and Employee roles and linked it to the CustomUser model.
 Added a profile app to manage Customer profiles separately along with Artists and linked it to the CustomUser model and Artists to the Artwork.
 - **Photo Fetching**: Implemented proper fetching of photos for all apps by ensuring related objects are selected in queries to avoid N+1 query problems and ensure images display correctly.
+- **Sort Functions**: Positioning of sort buttons were not centered and the message for no artworks found was not displaying correctly.
+Fixed the sort button positioning and message display by updating the artwork.js file and artwork.html template to have col-span-full to take up the space.
+While also applying JS and dataset attributes to ensure the correct sort button remains highlighted after sorting.
+- **GET for Filter**: GET request was not being used for the available only filter button in artwork.js.
+Therefore, the filter button was not working correctly.
+Fixed the issue by moving available only to a checkbox management system inside the filter form.
+- **Artwork CBV**: Fixed the Artwork CBV to properly filter artworks based on availability and sort order.
+Updated the get_queryset method to handle filtering and sorting logic correctly.
+While also ensuring the JSON response for AJAX requests is properly formatted.

 ### Unfixed Bugs